PastIn Person

 Judge at Denver District Court

-Judge Robert L. McGahey serves on the Denver District Court.
-He has extensive experience in civil litigation and has been involved in various initiatives to improve the management of electronic discovery in state courts.
+Robert L. McGahey is a Judge at the Denver District Court.
+He has extensive experience in handling complex litigation and has been involved in discussions on crafting model orders, guidelines, and rules for electronic discovery.

 Hon.
 Thomas A. Zonay